Ullaakut/disgo/README.md

     disgo.Info("Number of days in a year: 365\n")

     // Debug methods are similar to info, except that they are not printed
-    // if debug outputs are not enabled on the console. disgo.Debugln("Number of days in a year:", 365) disgo.Debugf("Number of days in a year: %d\n", 365) disgo.Debug("Number of days in a year: 365\n")
+    // if debug outputs are not enabled on the terminal. disgo.Debugln("Number of days in a year:", 365) disgo.Debugf("Number of days in a year: %d\n", 365) disgo.Debug("Number of days in a year: 365\n")